An appraiser performs an estimation that generates an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Sun Point Appraisals, Inc. is always willing to address any inquiries you might have about appraisals in Maricopa County.
+Sun Point Appraisals, Inc. is always ready to address any inquiries you might have about appraisals in Maricopa County.